 - Higher education and research institutes

-- Organisations that own a large portfolio of properties or land, eg retailers
+- Organisations that own a large portfolio of properties or land, eg retailers.

 There are routes into a career as an architectural technologist for both university graduates and school leavers.
 University students should undertake a degree accredited by the Chartered Institute of Architectural Technology (CIAT), either in architectural technology or a related built environment subject such as civil/structural engineering.
 Many students take a four-year sandwich course for the opportunity to gain valuable experience in the workplace while studying.
 A postgraduate qualification is not necessary for entry into the profession.

 The next step for architectural technologists is chartership with the CIAT.
 Chartered members are recognised within the industry; they can become self-employed and are able to manage a construction project from start to finish, negotiating contracts and suggesting design solutions.
-They can also expect a higher salary and will see their professional horizons widen internationally.

 It is possible for school leavers to become architectural technologists by starting their career as an architectural technician and working their way up.
 To find out more about getting into this career via a school leaver route (eg an apprenticeship or school leaver programme) see the construction and property sector of TARGETcareers, our website aimed at school leavers.